 Here is a detailed summary of the horrific murder I could find:

-TRUE GHOST STORY
+TRUE GHOST STORIES

 Numerous people over the years have posted in forums and on sites of there experiences here.
 Here are just a few